riquewill1977/osticket-prereqs/README.md

 <p>Creating the Windows 10 virtual machine</p>

 a.
 Click create and select Azure virtual machine<br />
 b.
-Select your existing Resource group "RG-osTicket"
+Select your existing Resource group "RG-osTicket"<br />
 c.
 Configure the values as shown in the screenshot below:<br />
 d.)
 Name your virtual machine.
 I'm using "vm-osticket"<br />
 e.)
 Select your region. use the same region as your resource group<br />